Refugees (EP): Promotion

 In the weeks leading up to the release of Refugees, the opening track, "Refugees", was released early on the iTunes Store on 14 January 2014.

-Reception

 Commercial performance

 Refugees climbed to #2 on the UK iTunes album chart after its release on 17 February.
 Despite its commercial success in the United Kingdom, however, it was not eligible to chart in the UK due to the absence of a chart for extended plays under the Official Charts Company in the UK.